Exercise and Health

 As soon as your children can walk, they should be up and moving.
 Kids under six should enjoy natural, daily physical activity like running, jumping and skipping.
 And, kids ages six to 17 should exercise at an intensity high enough to raise their heart rate for at least 60 minutes a day, five days a week.

 Try these tips to encourage your kids to get moving:

-Be a role model: If your kids see you being physically active and having fun, they are more likely to be active and stay active throughout their lives.
+- Be a role model: If your kids see you being physically active and having fun, they're more likely to be active and stay active throughout their lives.

-Use competition as a motivator: Kids love to compete.
-So, make it a contest between you and the kids to see who can run faster, do more push-ups, sit-ups or jumping jacks and give the winner non-food-related prizes.
-And remember, winning often motivates kids, so don't be afraid to "lose" once in a while.
+- Use competition as a motivator: Make it a contest between you and the kids to see who can run faster, do more push-ups, sit-ups or jumping jacks and give the winner non-food-related prizes.

-Give gifts that promote physical activity: Rollerblades, bicycles, ice skates, soccer balls and even the Wii Fit make great gifts for birthdays and holidays.
-Even better, they encourage your kids to get moving.
+- Give gifts that promote physical activity: Rollerblades, bicycles, ice skates, soccer balls and even active-play video games make great gifts that promote physical activity.

-Limit TV and computer time: Offer them active options, like joining a local recreation center or after-school program, or taking lessons in a sport they enjoy.
-When your family does watch TV together, get everyone moving during commercial breaks by doing jumping jacks, hula-hooping or jumping rope.
+- Limit TV and computer time: Offer them active options, like joining a local recreation center or after-school program, or taking lessons in a sport they enjoy.
+When your family does watch TV together, get everyone moving during commercial breaks.

 Source: National Heart, Blood & Lung Institute, National Institutes of Health (NIH).

 Lyda Hill Cancer Prevention Center